Mikayil Jabbarov: Career

-9 February 2019 – promoted to the special rank of 2nd class State Tax Service Adviser by the decree of the President of the Republic of Azerbaijan.
+9 February 2019 – promoted to the special rank of 2nd class State Tax Service Adviser by the decree of the President of Azerbaijan.

-23 October 2019 – appointed as Minister of Economy by the decree of the President of the Republic of Azerbaijan.
+23 October 2019 – appointed as Minister of Economy by the decree of the President of Azerbaijan.

-4 December 2019 – appointed as co-chair of the Joint Commission between the government of the Republic of Azerbaijan and the government of the United Arab Emirates on economic, trade and technical cooperation by the decree of the President of the Republic of Azerbaijan.
+4 December 2019 – appointed as co-chair of the Joint Commission between the government of Azerbaijan and the government of the United Arab Emirates on economic, trade and technical cooperation by the decree of the President of Azerbaijan.

-2 March 2020 – appointed as co-chair of the Joint Commission between the government of the Republic of Azerbaijan and the government of the Swiss Federal Council by the decree of the President of the Republic of Azerbaijan.
+2 March 2020 – appointed as co-chair of the Joint Commission between the government of Azerbaijan and the government of the Swiss Federal Council by the decree of the President of Azerbaijan.

-2 March 2020 – appointed as deputy co-chair of the Joint Intergovernmental Commission between the Republic of Azerbaijan and the Republic of Georgia on economic cooperation by the decree of the President of the Republic of Azerbaijan.
+2 March 2020 – appointed as deputy co-chair of the Joint Intergovernmental Commission between the Republic of Azerbaijan and the Republic of Georgia on economic cooperation by the decree of the President of Azerbaijan.

-4 January 2021 – appointed as a member of the supervisory board of the «Karabakh Revival Fund» by the decree of the President of the Republic of Azerbaijan.
+4 January 2021 – appointed as a member of the supervisory board of the «Karabakh Revival Fund» by the decree of the President of Azerbaijan.

-23 January 2021 – appointed as the chairman of the supervisory board of State Oil Company of the Republic of Azerbaijan by the decree of the President of the Republic of Azerbaijan.
+23 January 2021 – appointed as the chairman of the supervisory board of State Oil Company of the Republic of Azerbaijan by the decree of the President of Azerbaijan.

 7 July 2022 - appointed as co-chair of the Joint Intergovernmental Commission on cooperation between the Republic of Azerbaijan and the Republic of Uzbekistan.

-Since 28 July 2022 he has been co-chair of the joint intergovernmental commission on economic and humanitarian cooperation between the Republic of Azerbaijan and Turkmenistan.
+Since 28 July 2022 he has been co-chair of the joint intergovernmental commission on economic and humanitarian cooperation between Azerbaijan and Turkmenistan.

 24 December 2022 – appointed as co-chair of the Joint Intergovernmental Commission on trade-economic, scientific-technical and cultural cooperation between the Republic of Azerbaijan and the Republic of Tatarstan of the Russian Federation.

-27 January 2024 – by degree of the President of the Republic of Azerbaijan, Alat was appointed the head of the Working Group on the free economic zone.
+27 January 2024 – by decree of the President of Azerbaijan, Alat was appointed the head of the Working Group on the free economic zone.